fimdomeio/Tobias-the-bot/README.md

 ---------

 RFC :P

 TOBIAS THE BOT DESIGN PLAN

-Bot runs a xmpp client
-Settings like username and password are read from a settings file.
+Bot, is coded in node.js and  runs a xmpp client Settings like username and password are read from a settings file.

 1 When it recieves a new message: